 OneDrive deleting files

+After a period of tine, OneDrive will start deleting files automatically.
 This option to delete locally available cloud content can be found under the Settings app > System > Storage.
 Under the section of Storage Sense, the user needs to select Change how we free up space automatically.

 Next under OneDrive, from the drop-down for Content will become online-only if not opened for more than, select the number of days.